-An aftermarket belt-positioning booster seat is for children weighing more than 40 lbs (18 kg), but who are still too small to properly fit the vehicle's seat belts.
+An aftermarket belt-positioning booster seat is for children weighing more than 40 lbs (18 kg), but who are still 2 too small to properly fit the vehicle's seat belts.
 If the child can not sit with knees bent over the vehicles seat cushion while the child's back is against the seatback, they should use a belt-positioning booster seat.
 The child and booster seat are held in the vehicle by the lap/ shoulder belt.
-(Some booster seats are equipped with a front shield and are held in the vehicle by the lap portion.)

-Children Too Large For Booster Seats
+Children Too Large for Booster Seats